Rare December tropical disturbance pops up in the Atlantic

 The next named storm of the season would be Owen.

 “Owen is likely this week.
 No threat to land.
-But if so, 2022 will appear as an above normal season in the history books, even though ACE will stay below average,” said WFLA Meteorologist Jeff Berardelli.
+But if so, 2022 will appear as an above normal season in the history books, even though ACE will stay below average,” said Storm Team 8 Meteorologist Jeff Berardelli.